LWU2007/DDRone/data collection/ai/reinforcement learning/1.Core reinforcement learning/(1)RL Fundementals/offline vs online rl.md

 Now this is the last step to understanding the fundamentals of reinforcement learning ai.
 All that's left for us to understand is how the agent acquires and utilizes data.

 First is through online reinforcement learning; the agent learns through direct and live interaction with the environment.
-As the agent takes an action, it immediately receives a new state and a reward, which are used to update its policy in real-time or after short batches.
 For example, a robot is learning how to walk.
 When the robot attempts to move its legs (action), it immediately observes the result (state: {fell or moved forward}) and receives a reward ({-} if fell and {+} if it's moving).
 It then instantly uses this to adjust its new walking policy for the next step.

 This has an advantage of: